Houston Embezzlement Lawyer

 PROVIDING A STRONG DEFENSE AGAINST EMBEZZLEMENT

 Embezzlement, theft, or fraud charges are a serious crime that can cause you the loss of your job, your professional license, and your freedom.
 If you have been charged with a white-collar crime in the State of Texas, you need an experienced Houston Embezzlement Attorney that will fight hard to protect your rights.
 Several defenses arise in fraud cases, including mistake, lack of intent, and rightful ownership.
-If you have been charged with fraud or theft in an embezzlement case, you need to contact a leading defense attorney in Houston, TX today.
+If you have been charged with fraud or theft in an embezzlement case, you need to contact our Houston criminal defense attorney in Houston, TX today.

-HIRING A TEXAS EMBEZZLEMENT ATTORNEY
+HIRING A HOUSTON EMBEZZLEMENT ATTORNEY

 As a prosecutor with the Harris County District Attorney’s Office, Mr. Alston was assigned to the Major Fraud Division, where he investigated and prosecuted numerous white-collar crimes including theft, embezzlement, Medicare fraud, health care fraud and mortgage fraud cases.
-Find out why Attorney James Alston is rated 10 of 10 on Avvo and has been recognized as a leading defense attorney in the State of Texas.
+Find out why James Alston Law is rated 10 of 10 on Avvo and has been recognized as a leading defense attorney in the State of Texas.
 Contact James Alston Law today at (713) 228-1400 to schedule your consultation.